perigrin/Firebrand/README.md

 wanted to see if EmberJS would do what I wanted for working as a clean AJAX driven front-end client for Magpie based applications.
 Answer: basically yes.

-There are still a few bugs in this, but considering I was trying to translate from Rails to Magpie that's to be expected.
+There may still be a few bugs in this, but considering I was trying to translate from Rails to Magpie that's to be expected.

 All of the EmberJS/EmberREST code is stolen/based upon [this series of blog posts][1].